Table of Contents

 The seeds lowers blood pressure and gives relief in spasm.
 But in excess cause hallucination.
 The leaves are applied topically on ringworm, eczema, boils, swellings due to rubefacient (dilates capillaries and an increase in blood circulation) property.

 The botanical name of Vidhara is Argyreia nervosa.
 It belongs to plant family Convolvulaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants